 We began commercial sales of DSUVIA in the first quarter of 2019.
 Revenues from product sales are recognized when distributors obtain control of our product, which occurs at a point in time, upon delivery to such distributors.
 These distributors subsequently resell the products to certified medically supervised healthcare settings, such as hospitals, surgical centers, and emergency departments.
-In addition to distribution agreements with these customers, we enter into arrangements with group purchasing organizations, or GPOs, and privately-negotiated discounts with respect to the purchase of our products.
-Revenue from product sales is recorded at the transaction price, net of estimates for variable consideration consisting of discounts, returns, and GPO discounts and administrative fees.
+In addition to distribution agreements with these customers, we enter into arrangements with group purchasing organizations, or GPOs, and other certified medically supervised healthcare settings that provide for privately-negotiated discounts with respect to the purchase of our products.
+Revenue from product sales is recorded at the transaction price, net of estimates for variable consideration consisting of distributor fees, GPO discounts, GPO administrative fees and returns.
 Variable consideration is recorded at the time product sales are recognized, resulting in a reduction in product revenue.

-We believe our estimated allowance for product returns requires a high degree of judgment and is subject to change based on our experience and certain quantitative and qualitative factors.
-We believe our estimated allowances for distributor fees, GPO discounts and administrative fees do not require a high degree of judgment because the amounts are settled within a relatively short period of time.
+We believe our estimated allowance for product returns requires a high degree of judgment and is subject to change based on our limited experience and certain quantitative and qualitative factors.
+We believe our estimated allowances for distributor fees, GPO discounts and GPO administrative fees do not require a high degree of judgment because the amounts are settled within a relatively short period of time.
 Amounts accrued for product revenue allowances and related accruals are evaluated each reporting period and adjusted when trends or significant events indicate that a change in estimate is appropriate and to reflect actual experience.

-For the three and six months ended June 30, 2019, net product sales of DSUVIA were \$55,000 and \$102,000, respectively.
+For the three and nine months ended September 30, 2019, net product sales of DSUVIA were \$0.1 million and \$0.2 million, respectively.